Cercvaa/concrete-crack-detection/README.md

 This project detects cracks in concrete structures using a convolutional neural network (ResNet34 + FastAI).
 It was originally developed and presented as a workshop at the **EYE (European Young Engineers) 55th International Conference**, demonstrating how civil engineers can apply **computer vision and machine learning** to structural health monitoring.

+## 📁 Dataset: Concrete Crack Images for Classification

+This project uses the publicly available **Concrete Crack Images for Classification** dataset from Kaggle.
+The dataset consists of 40,000 RGB images of concrete surfaces, with 20,000 images showing cracks and 20,000 showing intact surfaces.
+Each image is 227×227 px.
+The original images were collected from real buildings and subsequently processed for classification tasks.

+> Özgenel, Ç.F., & Sorguç, A. (2018). *Concrete Crack Images for Classification* [Data set].
+Mendeley Data.
+(Original dataset hosted on Kaggle) :contentReference[oaicite:7]{index=7}

 ## 🎯 Goal

 - Build an accessible pipeline for **binary image classification**: